reekKiE/CompleteSuicideManual-En/English/map_3.md

 There's accommodation at the Oshima Hot Spring Hotel in the eighth section of Mount Mihara.
 There are also large and small hotels in Motomachi and Okada at the port, as well as farmer's inns.
 It is not a bad idea to stay for a few days before committing suicide.

-# Case Study 17: Man who climbed up the wall of Mount Mihara caldera
+# Case study 17: Man who climbed up the wall of Mount Mihara caldera

 At about 01:00 pm on December 3, 1956, a young man (29 years old) and a woman (26 years old) jumped from Mount Mihara into a volcano about 60 meters deep.
 Mount Mihara had a large-scale erruption during January of that year.
 When the two jumped in, one could still see the new crater caused by the magma eruption.